 So let’s get going and kick off our Royal 21 Queen review with a bit more background about this product.

-As we’ve clearly already deduced, Royal 21 Queen is a female fat burner supplement that’s been designed to help women burn more fat naturally.
+As we’ve clearly already deduced, Royal 21 Queen is a female focused supplement that’s been designed to help support you on your journey.

-In case you weren’t already aware, fat burners are supplements which usually contain a range of natural ingredients designed to help give your body more of the fuel it needs to burn more fat.
+In case you weren’t already aware, fat metaboliser are supplements which usually contain a range of natural ingredients designed to help give you a boost and support your goals when combined with the right diet and exercises.

 1st Phorm are one of the bigger names in the supplements industry, and they have a male equivalent of Royal 21 Queen called Royal 21 King.

-According to the marketing material on the official website, Royal 21 Queen will:
+According to the marketing material on the official website, Royal 21 Queen will work in a number of ways to support you.

-This all sounds pretty good to us, although we must say that it’s a little bit strange that 1st Phorm have not mentioned anything about additional thermogenic fat burning effects.
+This all sounds pretty good to us, although we must say that it’s a little bit strange that 1st Phorm have not mentioned anything about additional potential effects.

 According to the official website, Royal 21 Queen has been “specifically formulated” with women in mind.

-This is great to hear, because as we’ve already mentioned, most of the fat burner supplements on sale these days tend to be aimed at men.
+This is great to hear, because as we’ve already mentioned, most of the fat metaboliser supplements on sale these days tend to be aimed at men.

 This all sounds pretty good to us, but we’ve got to say that we’ve really heard it all before when it comes to the marketing hype surrounding supplements.